LukeOzsanlav/LukeOzsanlav/README.md

 ## About me 👨‍🔬
 #### Click [here](https://scholar.google.co.uk/citations?user=9VyBol4AAAAJ&hl=en) for my Google Scholar profile

-I carried out a PhD at the University of Exeter to understand the decline of migratory waterfowl using biologging technology.
 Currently I carry out scientific and technical work for the global flyways programme at BirdLife international.
+In the past I have carried out a variety of work on animal movement, populaiton demography and migration.
+In the past I did a PhD at the University of Exeter to understand the decline of Greenland White-fronted Goose using biologging technology.

 ## [Publication Repositories](https://github.com/stars/LukeOzsanlav/lists/manuscripts) 📚